venkatarun95/genericCC/README.md

 'receiver' executables in the home directory.
 Uses the makepp build system (short for "make plus plus"). 'iperf' is required for running kernel TCP.

+If you want to build in Ubuntu 12.04 or older, you may have to update g++ and boost.
+See [issue 4](https://github.com/venkatarun95/genericCC/issues/4).

 Usage
 -----------